-The Complementary Role of Men and Women
+God's Unique Design of Men and Women

 Men and women are absolutely equal in essence, dignity, and value before God.
 They are, however, different and unique by God's design.
-As part of God's good created order, men and women are to have different yet complementary roles and responsibilities in the home and church.
-These role distinctions are God's grace to men and women and are to be protected, preserved and practiced for His glory and our joy (1 Corinthians 11:2-16; 14:33-35; Ephesians 5:22-33; Colossians 3:18-19; 1 Timothy 2:8-15; 1 Peter 3:1-7).
+As part of God's good created order, men and women are to have roles and responsibilities that complement each other in the home and church.
+These distinctions are God's grace to men and women and are to be protected, preserved and practiced for His glory and our joy.
+(1 Corinthians 11:2-16; Ephesians 5:22-33; Colossians 3:18-19; 1 Peter 3:1-7).